AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/choux.jpg" alt="chouxs" width="500"/>

-CHOUREAL is a unique and awarded concept, specialized in one beloved desert: the Profiterole.
-The Profiteroles are made to order, in an ‘a la minute’ fashion.
-This means that the desert is always fresh and tailor-made, according to the visitor’s desire.
-The fragrant choux are always freshly-baked, since they are produced every hour.On order, they are filled with either silk cream with Madagascar vanilla or hand-made ice cream.
+Ever wanted a nice desert?
+CHOUREAL is a perfect place to eat a beloved desert , a homemade profiterole.
+The difference of course is that these profiteroles are made in ‘a la minute’ fashion which means they are being made by the time you visit this place.They fragrant choux are always freshly baked.During your order you can fill it either with silk cream or hand-made ice cream and you can top it with your favorite things!

 *Information and photo retrieved from:* [Choureal](https://www.choureal.gr/)